 Oh now you've done it.
 You got yourself a homebrew kit.

-Either as a gift or a misguided purchase but here we are.
-Might as well make the best of it, and by best of it by golly we're gonna turn that kit into beer!
+Either as a gift or a misguided purchase, here we are.
+Might as well make the best of it right?
+By golly let's turn that kit into beer!

 But you have no idea what you're doing.

 You've tried to follow along with your brewing friends as they talk about racking and fermenting and worts.
 Huh?
 But the beers they keep handing you taste good.
 Real good.
 And that is how we got here, with a beer kit and no idea where to go.

 Never fear, this down and dirty guide will get you familiar with the brewing process from brew day to bottling day.
 We will offer suggestions and information the whole way.

 Now get to it, this beer won't make itself.

 So it's brew day.
 We're getting the ball rolling.
 A one way ticket to home brewing.
 Just breathe, it's so much easier than it looks.

 But just like an Ikea couch, we need to make sure we have all the parts and pieces.
 The ingredients.
 You should have grain, or malt extracts, and hops for flavor and bittering and last you'll have yeast that makes the magic happen.

 With your ingredients sorted do a quick run down of the recipe.

 Like baking or making a special dinner for your date, perusing the recipe will give you an idea of what is coming up.
 Look at timings, when to add the ingredients and prepare for what you'll be doing.